 About the reserve

-The reservoirs support a wealth of wildlife and their reedbeds, wet woodland and open water habitats are a natural stronghold for birds.
-During colder months you can find a large number of wintering wildfowl across all four reservoirs, including tufted duck, pochard, teal, gadwall, wigeon and shoveler with occasional goldeneye, goosander and smew if it is very cold.
+The reservoirs are home to a variety of wildlife and their reedbeds, wet woodland and open water habitats are a natural stronghold for birds.
+During colder months, you can find a large number of wintering wildfowl across all four reservoirs, including tufted duck, pochard, teal, gadwall, wigeon and shoveler with occasional goldeneye, goosander and smew if it is very cold.

 Wilstone Reservoir boasts the rare mudwort plant that can be spotted on the mudflats during autumn months as the waters recede.
-The site attracts breeding common terns which use rafts that the Trust has installed and breeding oystercatchers have been recorded here.
+The site attracts breeding common terns which use rafts the Trust has installed and breeding oystercatchers have been recorded here.

 Between December and February, Marsworth Reservoir is a great place to see overwintering bitterns, as this site has a fantastic reedbed that retains its water to allow the birds to feed throughout the season.

 There is a heronry on the bank of Wilstone Reservoir and if you take binoculars you should be able to catch a glimpse of these usually solitary birds in large numbers.

 If you visit the reservoirs during late spring then you may spot a hobby hunting over the water.
 The hobby is an African migrant bird that is best seen on warm summer days at the end of May when there is plenty of prey around.
 You can also occasionally hear the call of the cuckoo especially from the back of the reedbed at Wilstone or Marsworth where you should also be able to hear and see reed and sedge warblers which breed here in large numbers.